EEN421/EEN421.github.io/_posts/2023-10-04-Configure-a-ChatBot-with-Azure-OpenAI-Studio.md

 <br/>

 # In this post we will:
-- Configure an LLM with Azure OpenAI Studio
-- Take your natural language processing capabilities to new heights
-- Easily build and deploy an LLM that can understand the nuances of language like never before
-- Leverage your LLM to write better KQL queries!
+&#128073;Configure an LLM with Azure OpenAI Studio &#128073;Take your natural language processing capabilities to new heights &#128073;Easily build and deploy an LLM that can understand the nuances of language like never before &#128073;Leverage your LLM to write better KQL queries!

 # Step-by-Step: